supershaneski/react-mosaic-app/README.md

 ***Note: Stock photos used as sample images taken from [Unsplash](https://unsplash.com/photos/7YVZYZeITc8)***

+## Using Color Palette

+From [this](https://dev.to/producthackers/creating-a-color-palette-with-javascript-44ip) article, I was able to also get the color palette of the image.
+Using this data, I was able to reduce the steps to three.
+I sorted the colors by `luminance` and use it to set the image mosaic.

 # Moving Forward

 * As of this time, the images used for the mosaic are located in `public` folder.